USRSE/virtual-workshop-2021/pages/connect.md

 excluded_in_search: exclude
 ---

 If you haven't yet registered, please do so [here](https://forms.gle/P31PaQykLWqe1MKm8).
+Please do not share these details on Twitter or elsewhere.
+Instead, encourage people to register :)

 ## Day 1, May 24: Zoom Details